15 days tour

 Day 1: Start Delhi

-The group flight will arrive into Delhi in the morning and we will transfer to our hotel.
-Those who have made their own flight arrangements will join us at the hotel during the day.
-You are free today to explore Delhi or rest after your flight; rooms may not be available until noon but it is often earlier than this.
-Your leader will do a trip briefing today and you will need passport photographs for the various permits and check posts so please ensure you pack 4 photographs.
-Accommodation: Hotel Deventure (or similar)
+The adventure begins at our hotel in Delhi.
+You are free today to explore the city or rest after your flight; rooms may not be available until noon but it is often earlier than this.
+Our leader holds a trip briefing today.
+You need passport photographs for the various permits and checkposts, so please ensure you bring four.
+Accommodation: Hotel Bloom Karol Bagh (or similar)

 • Day 2 Day 2: Fly To Bagdogra; Drive To Gangtok (Breakfast,Dinner)